Lucyfire/friends/README.md

 -------

-If you experience a problem with flag or have a problem, file a request or issue on the flag queue at http://drupal.org/project/issues/friends.
+If you experience a problem with flag or have a problem, file a request or issue on the friends queue at http://drupal.org/project/issues/friends.

 Posting in the issue queues is a direct line of communication with the module authors.